ValentineSean/flask-mongo-crud/README.md

     ```

 ## Generated Endpoints Examples and HTTP Methods:
+- HTTP Methods supported are POST, GET, PUT, PATCH and DELETE.
 - The following generated endpoints will be using model snippet defined earlier in **Configuration** as well **Basic Application** sections.
 - These endpoints are after application base URL:
     `<IP_ADDRESS>:<PORT_NUMBER>`
 - Basic complete URL looks like:

     `<IP_ADDRESS>:<PORT_NUMBER>/<ROOT_URL>/<MODEL_URL_PREFIX>/<RESOURCE_NAME>`

     or

     `<IP_ADDRESS>:<PORT_NUMBER>/<ROOT_URL>/<MODEL_URL_PREFIX>/<RESOURCE_NAME>/<RESOURCE_IDENTIFIER>`
 - RESOURCE_NAME is automatically generated, and a developer can not customize it.
 - RESOURCE_IDENTIFIER should be the document ID.
-- Given the generated URL, `localhost:5000/flask-mongo-crud/v1/professor-subject-test/professor-subject/66c40a7d1e7029dbdf77df02`:
+- Given the generated URL:
+`localhost:5000/flask-mongo-crud/v1/professor-subject-test/professor-subject/66c40a7d1e7029dbdf77df02`:
     - "/professor-subject" is the RESOURCE_NAME.
     - "/66c40a7d1e7029dbdf77df02" is the RESOURCE_IDENTIFIER.
     - In case ROOT_URL is not specified: